 References that exceed your expectations, especially from previous landlords, are also important.
 If your tenants are first-time renters, look for references from teachers, employers or other professionals who would know the individual’s character.

 Finally, make sure that the tenant has no recent evictions or a criminal record.
-Tenant screening should include a background check.
+Tenant screening should include a tenant background checks.
 If you see these red flags, move to the next tenant for your own safety.

 Step 2 — Rental Application